unl-ml-art/generative-audio-grant-the/README.md

 ## Abstract

-Inspired by Johnny Cash's famous cover of "Hurt" by Nine Inch Nails, I wanted to use Jukebox to make a Nine Inch Nails Johnny Cash's "Ring of Fire".
+Inspired by Johnny Cash's famous cover of "Hurt" by Nine Inch Nails, I wanted to use Jukebox to make a Nine Inch Nails cover of Johnny Cash's "Ring of Fire".

 ## Model/Data